rippedpiracy/docs/Utilities/misc.md

 [**Radmin VPN**](https://www.radmin-vpn.com/) | [**Hamachi**](https://www.vpn.net/) | [**ZeroTier**](https://github.com/zerotier/ZeroTierOne) - LAN Emulators, Useful when playing a LAN supported game with a friend that is not in your local area.
 ZeroTier can be difficult to setup.

+[**simplewall**](https://www.henrypp.org/product/simplewall) - Simple tool to configure the Windows Filtering Platform (WFP) which can configure Network Activity on your PC.

 [**Text-Grab**](https://github.com/TheJoeFin/Text-Grab) - Use OCR to grab and read text from images.

 [**Chrome Flash Edition**](https://github.com/chromeflashdevs/Chrome-Flash-Edition/releases) - A version of Google Chrome that doesn't update, so Flash still works with it.